 One of the most frequently asked questions is: I'd love to go traveling, but how do I afford all of this?
-This question most often comes from young first time travellers - here are ten things they should consider:
+This question most often comes from young first time travellers - here are ten things they should consider:1.
+Live frugally

-4. Avoid debt.
-Pay off any credit cards; if you have existing debts, transfer your balance to a new credit card which offers discounts on transferred debt and pay it off as quickly as possible.
+Pay off any credit cards; if you have existing debts, transfer your balance to a new credit card which offers discounts on transferred debt and pay it off as quickly as possible.5.
+Material possessions

 Next: Passports and Visas